Civil Engineering courses for 2022

 Why study Civil Engineering at Bristol?

-Bristol offers research-led teaching that aims to shape the next generation of engineers.
-We rank among the top civil engineering departments in the country (top ten in both the Guardian University Guide 2020 and the Complete University Guide 2020) and our 90 per cent score for student satisfaction (National Student Survey 2019) demonstrates our commitment to outstanding teaching and research.
+Bristol offers research-led teaching that shapes the next generation of engineers.
+We rank among the top civil engineering departments in the country (second in the Guardian University Guide 2021; fifth in the Complete University Guide 2021).
+Our 93 per cent score for student satisfaction (National Student Survey 2020) demonstrates our commitment to outstanding teaching and research.

 Working with professional institutions, the Department of Civil Engineering anticipates emerging needs and the future of civil engineering.
 Our research activities provide a stimulating study environment and our strong industry links and mentor scheme provide practical experience and excellent career prospects.